-Most business leaders agree that their company must become significantly more digitised to remain competitive.
-This became even more apparent throughout 2020, as traditional notions of office-based work shifted to virtual workforces that prioritised productivity and value creation over outdated ways of working.
-The desire to lower costs, modernise and automate where possible is transforming global hiring trends.
-Leading organisations are re-examining their talent and employee strategies and the HR technologies that support their future workforce.
+Most business leaders agree that their company must become significantly more digitized to remain competitive.
+This became even more apparent throughout 2020, as traditional notions of office-based work shifted to virtual workforces that prioritized productivity and value creation over outdated ways of working.
+The desire to lower costs, modernize and automate where possible is transforming global hiring trends.
+Leading organizations are re-examining their talent and employee strategies and the HR technologies that support their future workforce.
 Having an HR Tech buyer’s guide to navigate new technology can help alleviate some of the road blocks in this process.

-As an HR technology company, we believe tech innovation allows organisations to maximise the value of their most important asset – their people.
-Technology is an enabler; it is the connective tissue that allows organisations to coordinate, flex and respond to changing market and customer dynamics.
-To grow and succeed, organisations need to adopt technology transformation projects that enable their people to respond to rapid market changes and unlock additional human capital value.
+As an HR technology company, we believe tech innovation allows organizations to maximize the value of their most important asset – their people.
+Technology is an enabler; it is the connective tissue that allows organizations to coordinate, flex and respond to changing market and customer dynamics.
+To grow and succeed, organizations need to adopt technology transformation projects that enable their people to respond to rapid market changes and unlock additional human capital value.

 Unfortunately, we also know that buying and implementing new technologies is challenging.
 According to Gartner, 77% of B2B buyers said their latest purchase was very complex or difficult.

 - Stakeholders may have entrenched views, backed by their own research

 - The set of potential solutions is often overwhelming